-Riding in Italy is not the same as riding in the US.
-I personally enjoy riding in both countries but I think touring Italy is overall more enjoyable.
+Riding in Italy is not the same as riding in the US: I personally enjoy riding in both countries, but I think touring Italy is overall more enjoyable.
 Some people think that it is 'riskier' due to the Italian way of driving, but I consider it a lot more fun.
-If you are an experienced driver you will have no problem driving through Italy - and actually there is almost no better place to enjoy a bike.
-The hills of Umbria and Tuscany for example are really a 'gift from god' on a bike.
+If you are an experienced driver, you will have no problem driving through Italy - and actually there is almost no better place to enjoy a bike.
+The hills of Umbria and Tuscany, for example, are really a 'gift from god' on a bike.
 But it is a really big treat to bike in practically all regions of Italy.

-One more difference is that, at least here on the East Coast, people use the motorcycle mostly for fun as a recreational vehicle during the week-end.
-Italians use their bike everyday and the reason is simple: With a motorcycle you can cut through traffic, go first at the red light cutting between lanes, you can find easily park on the sidewalk.
-In the US there is no real advantage in going to work with a motorcycle: You cannot pass cars at a stop light or go through lanes, you cannot park unless there is a designated (car) spot.
-This is quite unfortunate for us motorcyclists who enjoyed the Freedom of Europe (or for that matter any other country in the world).
-I believe it is also bad for the country since motorcycles use far less gas, they do not use the same parking area as one of the most recent bus-Size SUV or Pick up track.
-Feel free to disagree with me however and send me a comment me on this one ...
+One more difference is that, at least here on the East Coast, people use motorcycles mostly for fun, as a recreational vehicle during the week-end.
+Italians use their bike everyday and the reason is simple: with a motorcycle you can cut through traffic, go first at the red light cutting between lanes and you can easily park near the pavement.
+In the US, there is no real advantage in going to work with a motorcycle: you cannot pass cars at a stop light or go through lanes, you cannot park unless there is a designated (car) spot.
+This is quite unfortunate for us motorcyclists who enjoyed the freedom of Europe (or, for that matter, any other country in the world).
+I believe it is also bad for the country, since motorcycles use far less gas, and they take far less space than some last model SUVs or pick up trucks.

-For a smile you can take a look at Bob's video of riding a moped in Naples: Riding a Vespa in Naples
+For a smile you can take a look at Bob's video of riding a moped in Naples: Riding a Vespa in Naples.